 If a student becomes ill or must leave school for any reason, the student must be picked up in the school office.
 The parent, or an adult designated by the parent, must sign the student out in the office.
-The school office must be notified before 1:30 p.m. for changes in afternoon transportation (bus passes, parental pick-up, etc.) Phone calls to the office or an email to the teacher is accepted as a transportation change.
+The school office must be notified before 2:00 p.m for changes in afternoon transportation (bus passes, parental pick-up, etc.) Phone calls or emails to the secretary are accepted as a transportation change.
 In recent years, the number of students arriving tardy to school and/or signing out early has steadily increased.
 This is having a detrimental effect upon the student's academic growth.
 In an effort to make an improvement in this area the principal has deemed it necessary to attach the tardy sign-ins and early sign-outs to a student's attendance record.
 Tardy sign-ins or early sign-outs that are medically excused will be marked as medical.